mrdbourke/tensorflow-deep-learning/11_passing_the_tensorflow_developer_certification_exam.md

 The TensorFlow team have written a guide (similar to the handbook above) on how to [set up your environment to take TensorFlow Developer Certification Exam](https://www.tensorflow.org/extras/cert/Setting_Up_TF_Developer_Certificate_Exam.pdf).

-Again, I'm not going to repeat what's mentioned in the document too much because it's a well written guide (plus, if things change over time, new versions etc, best to adhere to the guide).
+Again, I'm not going to repeat what's mentioned in the document too much because it's another well-written guide (plus, if things change over time, new versions etc, best to adhere to the guide).

 Reading through this as well as following each of the tests it suggests will ensure your computer is ready to go.